AbdulRaafaay/CyberAware-React/FrontEnd/README.md

 ## License

-This project is created for educational purposes as part of the Web Programming course assignment.
+This project is created for educational purposes.